 Knowing Grimmjow was vulnerable, the Hollow jumped down into the pit and mercilessly stomped on his chest with a clawed foot.
 The pristine white sand was stained by splotches of red as Grimmjow violently spit up blood.
 Some of the ribs he'd broken earlier had pierced his lungs, helped along by his assailant's foot.

 "Son of a...", Grimmjow breathlessly wheezed in between coughs as more blood began to trickle into his lungs.
-Out of the many painful experiences he'd accumulated over the years, the sensation of having his lungs slowly fill up with his own, warm blood was easily among the worst of them.
+Out of the many painful experiences he'd accumulated over the years spent living in Hueco Mundo, the sensation of having his lungs slowly fill up with his own, warm blood easily ranked among the worst of them.

 As he stared up into the blank, unfocused eyes of the monster before him, a strange, unfamiliar sensation came over him.
 He could hear his own heartbeat pounding in his ears, even as an unnatural cold spread throughout his body.
 His already shallow breathing became erratic.
 His hands began shaking so uncontrollably he involuntarily let go of Pantera.
 The knowledge that his very existence would be wiped away any second now permeated every cell in his body.